In today’s blog I want to ask you two questions. Pretty simple ones.

 What’s new?
 And is this a good thing or a bad thing?
 Or does it not matter at all?

 Professor Susan Edwards is the director of the Early Childhood Futures Research Group in the Learning Sciences Institute at the Australian Catholic University in Melbourne.
-Professor Edwards says “play is evolving, but not shrinking.”
+Professor Edwards says

 As evidence of this evolution, the Australian child health poll recently investigated digital media use for children.
 Our infants and toddlers are engaging with screens of one kind or another around 12-14 hours per week.
 To put that into perspective, experts argue that this figure should be as close to zero as possible.
 And 2-6 year-old children are on screens around 26 hours per week.
 That’s over 3 hours per day!
 (Our teens hit a whopping 43 hours per week, or just over 6 hours per day.)